Introductory Physical Geography II: Lithosphere and Biosphere (Revision 2)

 - Unit 20: Terrestrial Biomes

-To receive credit for GEOG 266, you must achieve a minimum grade of “D” (50 percent) on both the mid-term and final examinations, and an overall grade of “D” (50 percent) for the entire course.
+To receive credit for GEOG 266, you must achieve a course composite grade of at least a “D” (50 percent).
+You must achieve a minimum grade of 60 percent on each examination.
 The weighting of the composite grade is as follows:

 |Assignment 1||Assignment 2||Midterm Exam||Assignment 3||Assignment 4||Google EarthTM Labs||Final Exam||Total|